Blog > Countries > Bali > 3 Books that Changed The World for Travelers

 The cover of Elizabeth Gilbert's Eat Pray Love

 Yea I might be the only straight dude out there who has read AND seen the movie, but Gilbert is a great writer.
-It was highly suggested by an ex-girlfriend to read the book (before it was super popular) and I actually really enjoyed it, minus the fact that she in my opinion seemed like a pretty selfish bitch (Elizabeth Gilbert, not my ex, well…)
+It was highly suggested by an ex-girlfriend to read the book (before it was super popular) and I actually really enjoyed it, minus the fact that she in my opinion, seemed like a pretty selfish bitch (Elizabeth Gilbert, not my ex, well…)

 Anyways, the book was ripped off of the shelves of every bookstore (that still exists) by lovelorn middle aged women, college-age girls who had finished the Twilight saga already, and…me.

 That book alone has spurred millions and millions of dollars for the destinations she visited in her book, and you can even go on Eat Pray Love inspired world tours (STA Travel even has one!).
-Holidays to Bali and Italy have surged recently and all because of the work of one woman’s book.
+Vacations to Bali and Italy have surged recently and all because of the work of one woman’s book.

 On The Road – By Jack Kerouac